LuiisFernando/instaclone/README.md

 # instaclone

-App developed in React Native
+App developed in React Native to handle with images and load first small and blurry image before the real image

 # JSON-SERVER